Social security contributions

 Property taxes are levied by municipalities in Canada on the estimated market value of real property within their boundaries, and by provinces and territories on land not in a municipality.
 In most provinces and territories, a general property tax is levied on the owner of the property.
 Some municipalities levy a separate business tax, which is payable by the occupant if the premises are used for business purposes.
 These taxes are based on the rental value of the property at tax rates that are set each year by the various municipalities.
 School taxes, also generally based on the value of real property, are levied by local and regional school boards or the province or territory.

-In British Columbia, starting in 2018, an annual speculation and vacancy tax (SVT) is imposed on residential property in certain urban centres in British Columbia (i.e. Metro Vancouver Regional District, Capital Regional District, Kelowna-West Kelowna, Nanaimo-Lantzville, Abbotsford, Chilliwack, and Mission; most islands are excluded).
+In British Columbia, an annual speculation and vacancy tax (SVT) is imposed on residential property in certain urban centres in British Columbia (i.e. Metro Vancouver Regional District, Capital Regional District, Kelowna-West Kelowna, Nanaimo-Lantzville, Abbotsford, Chilliwack, and Mission; most islands are excluded).
 The SVT targets foreign and domestic home owners who do not pay income tax in British Columbia, including those who leave their homes vacant.
-The tax rate, as a percentage of the property’s assessed value at 1 July of the previous year, is, after 2018 (for 2018, 0.5% for all property owners subject to the tax):
+The tax rate, as a percentage of the property’s assessed value at 1 July of the previous year, is:

 - 2% for foreign investors and satellite families.